gangadhararaoburada/To-do_list/README.md

 - 'todo.py': The main script to run the To-Do List Manager.
 - 'tasks.json': Automatically created to store tasks in a pretty-printed JSON format.

-## Requirements

-- Python 3.6 or higher (uses the standard library’s 'json' module).

 ## Troubleshooting

 - **File Permission Errors**: Ensure the script has write access to the directory to create 'tasks.json'.